Comments, compliments and complaints

 You can also download our leaflet about how we handle complaints (link opens in new window).

-Staff are expected to take all reasonable steps to ensure complaints are dealt with fairly but in some cases, customers may pursue their complaints in a way that is unreasonable.
-They may behave unacceptably or be unreasonably persistent in their contacts and submission of information.
-This can impact on a complaint investigation and can have significant resource issues.
-These actions can occur either while the complaint is being considered, or once a complaint investigation has been concluded.
-We may need to take steps to manage difficult behaviours.
-Our Vexatious and Unreasonable Complainants Policy and Procedure (link opens in new window) sets out how we deal with cases of this nature.
+Staff are committed to dealing with all communications and complaints fairly, but in a minority of cases customers may behave unacceptably or be unreasonably persistent in their contacts.
+This can have an impact on addressing the concerns raised and cause significant resource issues.
+In these situations we may need to take steps to manage expectations and behaviours.
+Our Unreasonable Customer Behaviour Policy and Procedure (PDF) sets out how we deal with cases of this nature.